- Download our Moving to Bahrain Guide (PDF)

-Nearly 50 percent of Bahrain’s population is made up of foreigners.
-However, the country takes its mandate from the Muslim religion, and expats will need to familiarise themselves with appropriate customs and practices.
+Expats anticipating doing business in Bahrain will find an environment that’s well acquainted with foreign influence and arguably the most progressive in the Middle East.
+Although more than 50 percent of Bahrain’s population is made up of foreigners, the country takes its mandate from Islam, so expats will need to familiarise themselves with appropriate customs and practices.

 Arabic is Bahrain’s official language, but English is commonly spoken and is often used in business.

 Business attire is formal and conservative.

 Small gifts are acceptable.
 Gifts aren’t opened in the presence of the giver and are typically saved for later.

 A handshake is the most common greeting.
 When a man greets a woman, he should wait for her to extend her hand first.